 No mineral working or associated storm or sanitary drainage shall unacceptably reduce the quality of water in any waterbody or watercourse.
-Any access road to a pit or quarry working which crosses a brook or stream shall be bridged or have a culvert at the crossing, in accordance with the Regulations of the Department of Environment and Conservation.
+Any access road to a pit or quarry working which crosses a brook or stream shall be bridged or culverted at the crossing in accordance with the Regulations of the Department of Environment and Conservation.